ArianaGant/Telling-Stories-with-Data-Portfolio/critique-by-design.md

 # Water World- A Critique by Design

-## The Original Vizualization
+## The Original Visualization

 <img src="Water World.png" align=left width="600"/>

-I chose this vizualization becuase it has some elements in its favor, including a pretty aesthetic and an interesting subject.
+I chose this visualization because it has some elements in its favor, including a pretty aesthetic and an interesting subject.
 However, it also has plenty of room for improvement, with a design that's not immediately intuitive.

 <br clear="left"/>
 Source: [Information is Beautiful](https://informationisbeautiful.net/visualizations/water-world-distribution-of-the-all-the-water-in-all-the-world/)